BYUI-CIT-262/DatabaseTest/README.txt

 <<<<<<< HEAD
-Sydney Hall was not in class today.
+Sydi Hall was not in class today.
+MUah ha ha
 =======
 Hi